 Any user in your Care Agency (whether an employee or not), any Care Worker appointed by you or any other person to whom you grant access to our Services will be an “Authorised User” and will be issued with login credentials to access the Services.
 You are responsible for any use of our Services with your account details, which includes all user passwords generated for each Authorised User, and for protecting your account details from unauthorised use.
 You are also responsible for the security of any computer or mobile device from which you sign in to your account or from which Authorised Users sign in to their accounts.
 You will be responsible for setting the access rights for each of your Authorised Users.
 You shall ensure that each Authorised User shall keep his or her account credentials confidential.
 Detailed instructions on how to onboard your staff, your care workers and any other Authorised Users can be viewed here and Birdie will provide training as well as a dedicated account manager to support your use of the Services.

-A full description of the Services you have chosen to purchase from Birdie is set out on the Birdie website at www.birdie.care
+A full description of the Birdie Services is set out on the Birdie website at www.birdie.care.

 We undertake that the Services will be performed in a professional manner in accordance with industry standards using reasonable skill and care, and in conformance with the description of the Services on our website.
 This undertaking shall not apply to the extent of any non-conformance which is caused by your use of the Services contrary to our instructions or these Terms, or any alteration or modification made to the Services or the software used in the provision of the Services by a third party who is not authorised by us.
 You understand and agree that we have no obligation to modify software to support your use of the Services.